caimichael/EstimatingNonlinearModels_JuliaCon2018/README.md

 # Estimating Non-Linear Macroeconomic Models in Julia

+## Link to the video
+The video recording of the talk can be found at this link [here](https://www.youtube.com/watch?v=dFyr8U-SY2M).

+## Loading the slides
 To convert the Jupyter notebook to slides and serve in your browser:

 1. [Install Jupyter](http://jupyter.org/install.html) if necessary